hhd-dev/hwinfo/devices/legion_go/peripherals/readme.md

 It is unknown what they do.

 ### Switch On/Off
-To turn the leds on/off the following is used:
+To turn the LEDs on/off the following is used:
 ```
 0506 70 02 <controller> <on/off> 01
 ```